ualberta/Front-End-Environment/readme.md

-# What is this?
+# UAlberta Front-End Framework

+The UAlberta front-end framework allows dynamic creation of the Framework modules through json data.

+## Usage

+Add main.min.js (requires jQuery, and Handlebars Runtime) and framework.css to your page.
+You will then be able to access the pages and modules through `UAlberta.FrontEnd.Pages` and `UAlberta.FrontEnd.Modules` namespaces.

+For example, here is how the UAlberta.ca homepage could by dynamicly created:

+    // Setup a new institutional homepage
+    var page = new UAlberta.FrontEnd.Pages.InstitutionalHome(data);

+    // Add a feature to the page
+    page.addFeature(data);

+    // Add the explore bar
+    page.addExploreBar();

+    // Add a module to the first column page.addToFirstColumn('data-list', data);

+    // Add two modules to the second column page.addToSecondColumn('data-list', data);
+    page.addToSecondColumn('data-list', data);

+    // add sidebar modules
+    page.addToSidebar('social-media', data);
+    page.addToSidebar('content', data);

+    page.build();

+## Contributing

-This is a base vagrant box with npm and grunt tasks preconfigured that will:
+this repository has a base vagrant box with npm and grunt tasks preconfigured that will:

   - Serve files from the `/build` directory
     - auto refresh when there are html, css, or js changes (via [reload](https://www.npmjs.org/package/reload))
-  - Watch `/src/less/style.less` for changes
+  - Watch `/src/less/framework.less` for changes
     - compile into css file in `/build/css`
   - Watch `.js` files for changes
     - concatenate vendor scripts in `/src/js/vendor`